Welcome to the GET2025 Hydrogen and Energy Storage Conference

 - Underground pumped hydro storage

-- Storage performance (incl. fluid transport, mixing, efficiency)
+- Storage design and performance (incl. fluid transport, mixing, efficiency)

 - Demand and use-case scenarios modelling